tipi-build/docs/0000-getting-started-cmake.md

   "_tipi_version":"{{tipi_version_hash}}"
 }
 ```
-Aside of the `CMAKE_TOOLCHAIN_FILE` the `pkr.js` folder specifies the environment that will be used for the build.
+Aside from the `CMAKE_TOOLCHAIN_FILE` the `pkr.js` folder specifies the environment that will be used for the build.
 This is a [packer docker builder configuration](https://developer.hashicorp.com/packer/integrations/hashicorp/docker/latest/components/builder/docker), **different to plain packer** `cmake-re` will build the Docker image if it cannot be found on a registry or if any change was made to the `linux.Dockerfile`.

 In this specific case we just take the default tipi.build provided linux docker environment with its installed clang toolchain.